tinglu/tinglu.github.io/_posts/2018-01-20-models-of-computation.md

 ---

 I'd like to study COMP30026 Models of Computation independently in my spare time.
-Below are my notes.
-Some material included is from the lecture notes &copy; the University of Melbourne.
+The notes below contain my summaries and lecture materials (&copy; the University of Melbourne).

 ## Why's

 ### Why study logic and discrete maths

 Logic and discrete mathematics provide the **theoretical foundations** for computer science.
-`Propositional logic` has applications in hardware and software verification, planning, testing and fault finding, ...
+`Propositional logic` has applications in hardware and software verification, planning, testing and fault finding, etc.
-`Predicate logic` is essential to artificial intelligence, computational linguistic, automated theorem proving, logic programming, ...
+`Predicate logic` is essential to artificial intelligence, computational linguistic, automated theorem proving, logic programming, etc.
-`Algebra` underpins theories of databases, programming languages, program analysis, data mining, ...
+`Algebra` underpins theories of databases, programming languages, program analysis, data mining, etc.

 ### Why study computability